 - Meal and rest breaks

 - Performance evaluations

 - Medical leave

-Venardi Zurada LLP is a law firm serving the San Francisco Bay Area.
+Venardi Zurada LLP is a law firm serving the California.
 We are experienced and effective attorneys who work on a contingency basis, which means you do not pay us until we recover money for you.
 We offer free consultations to evaluate whether or not you have a legal claim for discrimination or harassment.
 When we take a case believing that harassment or discrimination occurred, we are committed to proving that fact to a jury.

 What is unlawful discrimination or harassment?